dwhr-pi/helium-dyi-hotspot-balena-pi4/readme.md

 ![IMG_3115](https://user-images.githubusercontent.com/9275193/88193059-3985d480-cc0b-11ea-8178-a88d002fa1aa.jpg)

 ## Before you start!
-Next Helium Hotspot near by you in [Helium Explorer](https://explorer.helium.com/) there you can see the earnings of them.
+Check next Helium Hotspot near by you in [Helium Explorer](https://explorer.helium.com/) there you can see the earnings of them.

 #### Hardwares you need